Enumerable#cycle

 # right

 After completing the specified number of cycles, the loop ends and #cycle returns nil.
+That makes the bounded form easier to use in jobs that need a fixed number of passes, such as sending the same work across several workers.

-Breaking Out of a Cycle
+Breaking out of a cycle

 result = []